 Basic Indicator Approach (BIA) is used for Operational Risk under Basel II.
-42.4 Liquidity risk

-Liquidity risk is the risk that the Bank is unable to meet its payment obligations associated with its financial inabilities when they fail due, and to replace funds when they are withdrawn.
+42.4 Liquidity risk Liquidity risk is the risk that the Bank is mable to meet it spayment obligations associated with its financial liabilities when they faildue, and to replace funds when they are with that awn.
 Liquidity risk is governed by the liquidity management policy of the Bank and is managed by Market & Liquidity Risk Management Department under the supervision of ALCO.
 The Bank's Asset & Liability Committee (ALCO) manages the liquidity position on a regular basis and is primarily responsible for the formulation of the overall strategy and oversight of the asset and liability function.
-ALCO manages the maintenance of liquidity ratios, both in terms of the overall strategy and oversight of the asset and liability function.
-ALCO manages the maintenance of various ratios according to comfortable, acceptable, warning, and stress bases.
-Moreover, Bask lash bash as bash as being a ratio and restrictions and the sometime of the set, strated and stress the set of the set
+ALCO monitors the maintenance of liquidity ratios, both in terms of the overall funding man and woodsneed manages.
+The Bank S Asset & Liability function.
+ALCO monitors the manages the liquidity ratios, both in terms of the overall funding man and woodsneed regionalyments.
+The Beck D has approprieteness the asy which stip and and maintenance of liquidity ratios, both in terms of the overall funding man and woodsneed regional deposits.
+The Bec D has approprieteness the asy which stip and and maintenance of various ratios according to confortable, acceptable, acc